-- Sony SH800 Cell Sorter Instrument: acquired to expand research capabilities molecular cell biology, stem cell biology, immunology, biochemistry, microbiology, and developmental biology.
+- Sony SH800 Cell Sorter Instrument: Acquired to expand research capabilities molecular cell biology, stem cell biology, immunology, biochemistry, microbiology, and developmental biology.
 The system allows for a wide range of cell sizes and applications using various µm microfluidics sorting chips.
 This chip system allows for more precise analysis, while the software is intuitive and supports sorting into tubes and well plates.
 See the BUILD-Funded Equipment page for images and further information.

-- Projet 6000 HD: acquired to support the research in bio-engineering (see I-BEAT below).
+- Projet 6000 HD: Acquired to support the research in bio-engineering (see I-BEAT below).
 The Projet 6000 has capabilities of Stereolithography 3D printing technologies using a smaller footprint.
 The system has various choices of materials to choose from; parts are accurate (+/- 45µm) and features are reproducible down to 0.050mm or 0.002 inches.
 See the BUILD-Funded Equipment page for images and further information.

-- BRAIN Initiative: research facility to support a growing emphasis in behavioral neuroscience is being developed, called the Behavioral Research and Instruction in the Neurosciences (BRAIN) Initiative.
+- BRAIN Initiative: Research facility to support a growing emphasis in behavioral neuroscience is being developed, called the Behavioral Research and Instruction in the Neurosciences (BRAIN) Initiative.
 Within the Psychology Building, this state-of-the-art facility will include laboratories for use in research and teaching in behavioral and physiological neurosciences.
 The project will be completed by acquiring new equipment aimed at expanding infrastructure to support behavioral neuroscience research, foster new collaborations, and attract new faculty to build a critical mass of expertise.

-- I-BEAT: research facility to support the growing program in biomedical engineering (COE).
-The Institute for Biomedical Engineering and Assistive Technologies (I-BEAT) will be located in Engineering and serve as a hub for research and training activities relating to bio-fluids, bioinformatics, disability (technology and education), rehabilitation and adaptive technologies, and environmental health.
+- I-BEAT: Research facility to support the growing program in biomedical engineering (COE).
+The Institute for Biomedical Engineering and Assistive Technologies (I-BEAT) will be located in Engineering and will serve as a hub for research and training activities relating to bio-fluids, bioinformatics, disability (technology and education), rehabilitation and adaptive technologies, and environmental health.

 Infrastructure Development in Behavioral Health Sciences (BHS)